 In the heart of the city, not far from Piccadilly Gardens, three friends are making serious waves in the Manchester food scene.
 With chatty service, a lively buzz and ingredient-led cooking bursting with bold flavours, they’re providing a brilliant all-round package for the city.
 Dishes are designed for sharing and often utilise ingredients from their Cinderwood Market Garden.
 There’s a brilliant wine list too, showcasing small producers and low-intervention choices, of which you can find more at their wine bar, Flawd, in Ancoats.

-Set on the ground floor of the iconic, Grade II listed Midland Hotel, this intimate restaurant features a moody colour scheme, striking chandeliers and central booths.
+Set on the ground floor of the iconic, Grade II listed The Midland hotel, this intimate restaurant features a moody colour scheme, striking chandeliers and central booths.
 The eponymous chef offers a multi-course tasting menu which is a playful homage to the North of England; dishes are well-presented, provide generous flavours and showcase the personality and enthusiasm of the chefs.

 Sitting on the edge of the bustling Northern Quarter is this appealing, family-run French bistro which offers some great value menus.
 French dishes like snails with a vouvray reduction or beef fillet with béarnaise sauce are cooked with pride and skill, and the results are extremely tasty.
 There’s also plenty of choice on the French-leaning wine list.